shlndr/survey/README.md

 # survey
-A project based on creating a survey form and collecting the responses.
+A project based on creating a survey form and collecting the responses..